buildinspace/peru/README.md

 Note that depending on how Python is set up on your machine, you might need to use `sudo` with that, and Python 3's pip might be called `pip3`.
+Also, if you have to use Python 3.3 or 3.4, those were supported up to peru 1.1.4.

 On Ubuntu, you can install also `peru` from [our PPA](https://launchpad.net/~buildinspace/+archive/ubuntu/peru).
 On Arch,